aimukhin/minfft/README.md

 For the real symmetric transforms, our library performs at least as well as FFTW for most transform sizes, and sometimes much better.

+How can that be, provided that our core complex DFT performs worse than FFTW?
+Probably this is because we use more efficient ways of reducing these transforms to the core complex one.

 ## Precision
 This graph shows how much the results of real transforms differ